computercomity/blog/source/_posts/Week-One-Python-in-CUHK-SZ.md

 #### Other Base System to Decimal System

--   Step 1 − Determine the column (positional) value of each digit (this depends on the position ofthe digit and the base of the number system).
+-    Step 1 − Determine the column (positional) value of each digit (this depends on the position ofthe digit and the base of the number system).
--   Step 2 − Multiply the obtained column values (in Step 1) by the digits in the corresponding columns.
+-    Step 2 − Multiply the obtained column values (in Step 1) by the digits in the corresponding columns.
 -   Step 3 − Sum the products calculated in Step 2.
 The total is the equivalent value in decimal.

 ##### Example

-Binary Number: 11101 -> Decimal Equlvalent
+Binary Number: 11101 -> Decimal Equivalent

 $$
 (1x2^4)+(1x2^3)+(1x2^2)+(1x2^1)+(1x2^0) = 16+8+4+0+1=29
 $$